Why Hire a Special Education Attorney/Advocate?

 Ms. Gold is a member of the Massachusetts Bar Association and the Special Needs Advocacy network (S.P.A.N.).
 She was trained in advocacy by the Federation for Children with Special Needs (F.C.S.N.) and the Special Education Surrogate Parent Program (S.E.S.P.P.).
 She is admitted to practice in Massachusetts in both the state and federal courts and the Supreme Court of the United States.

 Gold Advocacy advises and represents families of students with disabilities in communities across Massachusetts with regard to their rights under the IDEA and Section 504 of the Rehabilitation Act.
-From initial consultation and determining a child’s eligibility through dispute resolution, Laura Gold works diligently at every stage of the special education process to acheive a positive outcome.
-She represents students with all types of disabilities and is committed to trying to insure that your child receives a free appropriate public education.
+From initial consultation and determining a child’s eligibility through dispute resolution, Laura Gold works diligently at every stage of the special education process to achieve a positive outcome.
+She represents students with all types of disabilities and is committed to trying to ensure that your child receives a free appropriate public education.

 Ms. Gold represents both regular education and special education students on bullying and harassment issues, and disciplinary proceedings, including suspension and expulsion hearings and Juvenile Court matters.

 Gold Advocacy is dedicated to seeing that students obtain that to which they are entitled to make effective progress academically, socially, and emotionally.

 - Reviewing educational records and providing case assessments and analyses

 - Assisting and advising parents on the Team process to effectively advocate for their child